 They can see it.

-If you were one of the big, you know, Democrat backers and you were calling uh Trump Hitler.
+If you were one of the big Democrat backers and you were calling Trump Hitler, you know what you did.

 There's no way in the world that this is unrelated to the rhetoric.

-To be clear, I want the Democrat Party to be reconstituted as a reproductive, you know, a reputable organization that can compete with Republicans, because I think we're all better off if there's you know legitimate competition.
+To be clear, I want the Democrat Party to be reconstituted as a reproductive, you know, a reputable organization that can compete with Republicans, because I think we're all better off if there's legitimate competition.

-Right now it's not legitimate competition.
+Right now, it's not legitimate competition.

-Right now it's one side getting stuff done, and the other side just criminals, liars, criminals, frauds, hoaxers.
+Right now, it's one side getting stuff done and the other side just criminals, liars, criminals, frauds, hoaxers.

 It's not even close to anything like competition.